What to do with so many tomatoes?!

 Classic heirloom tomato sauce with fresh basil

-- 3/4 to 1 teaspoon sea salt to taste
+3/4 to 1 teaspoon fine sea salt to taste

-- Step 1: Place the tomatoes in a food processor and process until coarsely chopped.
+- Place the tomatoes in a food processor and process until coarsely chopped.
+For a more textured sauce, crush the tomatoes by hand.

-- Step 2: Heat a large heavy-bottomed soup pot at medium-high heat.
-Add the olive oil and garlic and sauté for 1 minute only.
+- Heat a large heavy-bottomed pot at medium-high heat.
+Add the olive oil and garlic and sauté for about 30 seconds to 1 minute until the garlic softens, but don’t let it brown.
 Add the tomatoes and reserved tomato juice and bring to a boil.
 As soon as the sauce reaches boiling point, reduce heat to medium to medium-low and simmer uncovered for 40 minutes to 1 hour (depending on how watery your heirlooms are) until the sauce has thickened and the tomatoes separate from the olive oil, stirring from time to time.
-Add the basil, salt, pepper and balsamic.
-Continue to simmer for 2 to 3 minutes until basil has wilted.
+Add the basil leaves, salt, pepper and balsamic.
+Continue to simmer for 2 to 3 minutes until basil has wilted, stirring continuously.
 Remove from heat and transfer to a bowl to cool, or proceed with your recipe of choice.

 - Cook’s note 2: If making several batches of the recipe, decrease the olive oil by a third and increase the cooking time to about 30 minutes for each additional portion.